Consultant Psychiatrist & Psychodynamic Psychotherapist

 My Approach

-I am dual-trained as a General Adult Psychiatrist and a Psychotherapist, in addition, I am an experienced researcher currently finishing my PhD.
+I am dual-trained as a General Adult Psychiatrist and a Psychodynamic Psychotherapist, and I also bring extensive experience as a clinical researcher.

 More about My Approach